linguistsherry/qud-rsa-scil2021/README.md

 This repository contains the materials for the following:

 > Sherry Yong Chen and Bob van Tiel (2021).
-Every ambiguity isn't syntactic in nature: Testing the Rational Speech Act model of scope ambiguity *Proceedings of the Society for Computation in Linguistics (SCiL 2021)*
+Every ambiguity isn't syntactic in nature: Testing the Rational Speech Act model of scope ambiguity.
+*Proceedings of the Society for Computation in Linguistics (SCiL 2021)*

 If you use any of our code, data, or analyses, please cite the paper using the bib entry below (details will be updated as they become available):